 Through the Oxford for North East mailing lists and schools contacts, we have been offering a series of online events and activities to support prospective Oxford (and Cambridge) applicants:

-- Year 12 Personal Statement Workshop Series - 4 online workshops in June 2020 and 2021 to support Year 12s in selecting a course, developing super-curricular activities, engaging with their subject and writing an effective and competitive personal statement.
+- Year 12 Personal Statement Workshop Series - 4 online workshops in June to support Year 12s in selecting a course, developing super-curricular activities, engaging with their subject and writing an effective and competitive personal statement.

-- Year 13 Admissions Test Workshops - 3 online workshops in September/October 2020 and 2021 to support students in preparing for the range of admissions tests used by Oxford, and where to go for further resources and support.
+- Year 13 Admissions Test Workshops - 3 online workshops in September/October to support students in preparing for the range of admissions tests used by Oxford, and where to go for further resources and support.
+These took place on 20th, 21st and 22nd September 2022 and we expect them to run at a similar time of year in 2023.

-- Year 13 Interview Skills Workshops - run in 2020 in collaboration with Cambridge, these workshops clarify the interview process and encourage interaction with student ambassadors to answer sample interview questions.
+- Year 13 Interview Skills Workshops - run in collaboration with Cambridge, these workshops clarify the interview process and encourage interaction with student ambassadors to answer sample interview questions.
+These workshops will be:

 Academic Taster Sessions

-The Oxford for North East colleges have been organising a range of live and pre-recorded academic taster sessions throughout 2020-21.
-We hope to repeat these in 2022 - sign up to our newsletter to stay up to date!
+The Oxford for North East colleges have been organising a range of live and pre-recorded academic taster sessions over the last few years.
+Sign up to our mailing list and newsletters to stay up to date with more upcoming events, or get in contact if you would like to arrange a taster session in a specific subject for your school.

 Chat with Our Students